Subscribe to Blog via Email

 Lutetium 177Lu-Edotreotide Versus Best Standard of Care in Well-differentiated Aggressive Grade-2 and Grade-3 GastroEnteroPancreatic NeuroEndocrine Tumors (GEP-NETs) – (COMPOSE) is a new trial commencing September 2021.

 Brief Summary of the COMPOSE trial: This is an Open-label, Multicentre Study.
 Its purpose is to evaluate the efficacy, safety & patient-reported outcomes of peptide receptor radionuclide therapy (PRRT) with 177Lu-Edotreotide as 1st or 2nd line of treatment compared to best standard of care in patients with well-differentiated aggressive grade 2 and grade 3, somatostatin receptor-positive (SSTR+), neuroendocrine tumours of gastroenteric or pancreatic origin.
-So this trial is focused on more aggressive tumours, which is great news.
+So, this trial is focused on more aggressive tumours, which is great news.

-Read about on the ITM website – click here
+1. ITM Website – click here

 General Clinical Trials Disclaimer